PSearch: Search-based Patch Generation in the Era of LLM-based Automated Program Repair: Evaluation and Results

 \subsection{RQ2: Comparison with LLMs}

-\textbf{Experimental Design.} We have demonstrated that \toolname{} achieves impressive performance across a range of APR techniques and LLMs.
-In this section, we further investigate the extent to which \toolname{} improves performance across different underlying LLMs, and whether these improvements are attributable to our proposed framework rather than to the inherent capabilities of the models themselves.
+\textbf{Experimental Design.} In RQ1, we have demonstrated that \toolname{} achieves impressive performance across a range of APR techniques and LLMs.
+In RQ2, we further investigate the extent to which \toolname{} improves performance across different underlying LLMs, and whether these improvements are attributable to our proposed framework rather than to the inherent capabilities of the models themselves.
 To this end, we select seven of the best-performing LLMs from each model scale category in RQ1 and apply our framework to them.

 \textbf{Results and Analysis.} Table~\ref{vanilla} presents the performance improvements achieved by \toolname{} across different underlying models.
 Results show that the repair capabilities of all seven LLMs generally improve after applying \toolname{}.
 Among these, Yi-Coder-9B, Qwen2.5-Coder-7B, GPT-4o-mini and GPT-3.5 demonstrate the most significant improvements, with an increase of 37, 28, 30 and 27 bug-fixes, respectively.
 Moreover, with the patch size set to 32, GPT-3.5 (\toolname{}) can fix 201 bugs, which is 69 more bug-fixes than vanilla GPT-3.5.
 Llama-3.1-8B and Qwen2.5-Coder-3B show certain improvement, both with an additional 9 bug-fixes.